geo-ext/GeoExT2026/index.md

 # Third International Workshop on Geographic Information Extraction from Texts (GeoExT)

-## to be held at the [47th European Conference on Information Retrieval (ECIR 2025)](https://ecir2025.eu/) in LUCCA|TUSCANY, Italy, 6th-10th April, 2025
+## to be held at the [47th European Conference on Information Retrieval (ECIR 2025)](https://ecir2025.eu/) in Lucca|Tuscany, Italy, 6th-10th April, 2025

 <p align="center">